Does Ajahn Brahmavamso Jhāna Have a Nimitta?

 ecstasy.
 One is entering jhāna.

-It is the vibe of Ajahn Brahm’s teachings where he “plays up” the peaceful feeling and joy of meditation so the intention inclines for the peaceful bliss feeling to be the object of meditation instead of the nimitta itself.
+Ajahn Brahm’s teachings emphasizes the concentration of the peaceful feeling and joy of meditation so the intention inclines for the peaceful bliss feeling to be the object of meditation instead of the nimitta itself.
 Go ahead and read his quotes again.
-Even the title of his commercial book, Mindfulness, Bliss and Beyond, gives a vibe and also a craving.
+Even the title of his commercial book, Mindfulness, Bliss and Beyond, gives emphasis on “feeling the factors”.
 You can get a vibe from his talks and writings all along the way so that you are primed to focus on feeling good during the peak of meditation when you go inside.
-His disciples focus on that instead of the light.
+His disciples focus on feeling the factors instead of the light.
 That is how, why and when the perception of light disappears.
-It’s the vibe or grooming that happens along Ajahn Brahm’s path.
-This is why choosing a correct teacher is very important.
-He encourages craving to be able to “feel the jhāna factors” which is warned against in the Visuddhimagga and also the Pa-Auk Teachings.
+He encourages one to “feel the jhāna factors” which is warned against in the Visuddhimagga.
 There are 5 factors in jhāna often referred to as jhāna factors.

 - vitakka: applied thought on the nimitta object